EduMonSwent/EduMon/README.md

 2.  **Ensuring Data Safety:** Migrating to DataStore and Firestore means the user's hard work (creating flashcards) is never lost.
 3.  **Building a Scalable Foundation:** The Firestore backend allows for future "v2" features, such as sharing flashcard decks with friends (part of the "StudyTogether" social system).

+### Second Epic : Social Study Features (Study Together)

+### Objective
+Build a social accountability system that allows students to see their friends' study activity and location, fostering motivation through community and turning studying from an isolated activity into a shared experience.

+### Completed Features (Issues)

+* **`Social Presence & Location Sharing (Prototype)` (S4)**
+    * **What it is:** Initial prototype allowing students to share their study status (studying, break, idle) and general location with friends.
+    * **Why it matters:** This validates the core concept - can social accountability actually motivate students?
+The prototype tested whether students would engage with this feature and demonstrated the technical feasibility of real-time status sharing.

+* **`StudyTogether v1 (Social System)` (S5)**
+    * **What it is:** Full implementation of the social study map, showing friends' avatars on a campus map with real-time status updates powered by Firestore listeners.
+    * **Why it matters:** This brings the feature to life with a visual, engaging interface.
+Students can literally see who's studying, creating a virtual study hall atmosphere even when physically apart.
+It transforms studying from a solitary activity into a shared experience.

+* **`On campus detection` (S6)**
+    * **What it is:** Geofencing logic that detects when a student is on campus using GPS coordinates and displays a visual indicator.
+    * **Why it matters:** Context matters for motivation.
+Seeing friends studying on campus when you're also there creates stronger accountability than seeing remote studiers.
+This feature makes the social element more relevant and encourages spontaneous in-person study sessions.

+* **`Real-time friend activity notifications` (S9)**
+    * **What it is:** Optional push notifications alerting students when their friends start studying, creating timely social nudges.
+    * **Why it matters:** Social features only work if users know when their friends are active.
+These notifications leverage FOMO (fear of missing out) and social proof to encourage study sessions - "If my friend is studying now, maybe I should too."

+* **`Enhance Study Together UI` (S10)**
+    * **What it is:** UI polish including better EduMon avatars on the map, clearer status indicators (green for studying, yellow for break, gray for idle), and smoother map interactions.
+    * **Why it matters:** Social features live or die on engagement.
+A polished, delightful interface encourages students to check in on friends regularly, creating the network effects that make the feature valuable.
+Poor UI would turn this from a motivational tool into a chore.

+### Alignment with Project Goal
+By completing this epic, our application transforms from a solo productivity tool into a social study platform.
+It directly aligns with our goal of being an all-in-one student companion by:

+1. **Addressing Isolation:** Many students struggle with motivation when studying alone.
+Study Together creates a sense of community and shared purpose, making studying feel less lonely.

+2. **Creating Accountability:** When friends can see your study status, there's positive peer pressure to actually study.
+This accountability loop helps students follow through on their intentions.

+3. **Building Network Effects:** The more friends a student has on EduMon, the more valuable the app becomes.
+This creates natural growth through word-of-mouth as students invite friends to join them.

+4. **Enabling Spontaneous Collaboration:** Campus detection enables real-world meetups.
+Students can see "Oh, Sarah's studying in the library right now" and join her, transforming the app from purely digital to facilitating real connections.

+5. **Laying Foundation for Future Features:** The social infrastructure (friend system, location sharing, real-time sync) enables future features like shared flashcard decks, group study challenges, or collaborative note-taking.

 ---

 ## 📱Screens